-No relevant risks to the environment (moderate or higher) were identified for failures of the open pits during operations.
+No moderate or higher risks to the environment were identified for failures of the open pits during operations.

 Slope failures in the Jay Pit are not expected to result in direct impacts to the environment or public safety as any debris and damaged equipment would remain within the pit.
-A consequence to the environment of low was considered as a conservative estimate.
-Failures may result in disruption of operations or early closure of the pit (if failure is large enough, which is considered very rare).
+A consequence to the environment of low (consequence severity 1) was considered as a conservative estimate.
+Failures may result in disruption of operations or early closure of the pit (if failure is large enough, which is considered very unlikely to occur - likelihood D).
 The potential for slope failures within the Jay Pit will be controlled through investigation to characterize rock quality and structurally controlled features, with incorporation of this into the pit wall design.
-In addition, further site investigation and ongoing geological mapping during operations will be carried out to confirm design assumptions and demonstrate a good understanding of geological conditions, and to identify any areas that may require additional design or monitoring considerations.
+In addition, further site investigation and ongoing geological mapping during operations, and to identify any areas that may require additional design or monitoring considerations.
 Monitoring during operations will include geological structural mapping, visual inspections for evidence of slope instability, slope displacement monitoring using prisms, seepage monitoring, and pore pressure measurements in the pit walls using piezometers.
 Results of the monitoring program during operations should provide early warnings of potential pit wall instabilities.